Efficient Diversity-Preserving Diffusion Alignment via Gradient-Informed GFlowNets: Corrections for non-ideal pretrained models

 \section{Corrections for non-ideal pretrained models}

 For non-ideal pretrained models in which $P_F^\#$ does not match $P_B$ (\textit{i.e.}, the DB condition is violated), the original \resgraddb objective is apparently biased.
-We may introduce an additional learnable term $h(x_t, x_{t+1}; \psi)$ to compensate for this error, with which we obtain:
+We may introduce an additional learnable term $h(x_t, x_{t+1}; \psi)$ to compensate for this error, with which we have the corrected DB condition for the pretrained model: